 View payable LBTT Calculator for this property

-The utterly unique House of Glack offers spacious and versatile living accommodation with an endlessly flexible layout, ideal for multi generational living, growing families and buyers searching for guest house accommodation.
-The 17 acres of garden and land have been beautifully managed and maintained and offer the potential for hobby livestock and further enjoyment of nature on the doorstep.Fiona Gormley
+The utterly unique House of Glack offers spacious and versatile living accommodation with an endlessly flexible layout, ideal for multi generational living, work from home space with fast fibre broadband, growing families and buyers searching for a life style choice.
+Self contained configurations can accommodate a residential commercial aspect The 17 acres of garden and land have been beautifully managed and maintained and offer the potential for hobby livestock and further enjoyment of nature on the doorstep.Fiona Gormley